 All too often, we focus on the preparation of a Thanksgiving feast more than anything else — and the dishes we prepare may not be very healthy!
 We fill our tables with dish after dish – so much food that if you try to eat some of everything, you’ll certainly feel lousy afterwards!

-It’s hard not to focus on the feast sometimes; we get messages everywhere we turn that this holiday is all about the food.
+It’s hard not to focus on the feast sometimes; we get messages everywhere we turn that this holiday is all about the food..
 Sitcoms feature Thanksgiving specials filled with jokes about overeating, decadent recipes are on every magazine cover, and family traditions often dictate what we prepare.

 I think this holiday should be more about spending time with family and friends, and less about what we eat while we’re together!
 Gratitude is so important – and has been shown to have an impact on health and well being, too.
 So why not focus on the things we are thankful for instead of stuffing ourselves so full we feel terrible?

 Now that we’ve discussed a healthy Thanksgiving, let’s take a look at how you are feeling right now, as the busiest part of the season begins.
 If you’re lucky, you’ll catch any issues early and reverse them now so you can enjoy a truly healthy holiday season.
-Here are a few common complaints I hear from patients during this busy time of year.
+Here are a few common complaints I hear from clients during this busy time of year.

 If you are struggling to get through your day – or even just get out of bed in the morning – you may be struggling with adrenal fatigue.
 Women have so many responsibilities all year long that it’s tough enough to stay healthy, but during the holidays there’s so much more to do that self care is often the first thing to go.
 Constant stress leads to high levels of cortisol in your body, which in turn can lead to adrenal dysfunction.
 It’s important to find ways to relieve that stress, pay attention to good nutrition, and take care of yourself.
 If you need a little extra help, our adrenal support products might be just the thing you need to help you stay healthy and enjoy the holidays!